 - Determine the different permission levels that will be needed for access to specific areas and ensure your system can accommodate them.

 - Installing door readers at entrances to places where you want to limit the people who have access is a great way to control who enters.
 These systems can monitor and log each person coming in, and automatically grant or deny access based on the criteria you set up.

 - Install video surveillance cameras at key points internally and externally.
 Consider parking garages, storage areas, and administrative offices.

 - Integrate with a video management system (VMS) for real-time monitoring.

 - Ensure you have met local retention standards for security camera footage.

-- Check all existing alarms systems and install any new ones if necessary.
-It is important that you have installed the correct alarms per your buildings codes, and that they are tested regularly.
+- Check all existing alarm systems and install any new ones if necessary.
+It is important that you have installed the correct alarms per the building's codes, and that they are tested regularly.

 - Create lockdown plans that are customized for different emergency scenarios like a fire or active shooter.